witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-git React Props Challenges for vids 16a - 16b
+git React props, bind, and require Challenges for vids 17a - 18c

 GOALS

     To practice concepts as found in the videos/git repo

-        16a - React props:
+        17a - React - AddTopic render form and handle submit - wont work b/c …
+        17b - React.Component - AddTopic bind form onSubmit to event
+        18a - challenge 1 - create a topic component with dummy text
+        18b - challenge 2 - create a topic component with dynamic content
-        16b - challenge - add moderator name prop to titleBar:
+        18c - challenge 3 - require the post_prop_obj

 INSTRUCTIONS